 In This Article

-Until the beginning of the 20th century the olfactory properties of vetiver were hardly known and world production barely reached one ton.
-In 1970, thanks to its massive use in perfumery as well as in aromatherapy, the record figure of 250 tons was reached!
-The four types of vetivers used in perfumery are: Bourbon vetiver (from Reunion Island), Indian vetiver, Haitian vetiver and Java vetiver.
-The favorite of perfumers remains Bourbon vetiver, whose fine and earthy scent offers a rosy note, it has nevertheless become very rare.
+At the beginning of the 20th century, the olfactory properties of vetiver were relatively unknown, and global production barely reached one ton.
+However, by 1970, its widespread use in perfumery and aromatherapy led to a record production of 250 tons.
+Four types of vetiver are commonly used in perfumery: Bourbon (from Reunion Island), Indian, Haitian, and Java vetiver.
+Although Bourbon vetiver, with its fine and earthy scent and rosy note, remains a perfumer's favorite, it has become increasingly rare.